capmar/sxml/README.md

 Limitations
 -----------
-In order to remain lightweight the parser has the following limitations.
+In order to remain lightweight the parser has the following limitations:

 * Minimal XML validation during parsing
 * Limited support for multi-byte encodings beyond those that are [ascii extensions](http://en.wikipedia.org/wiki/Extended_ASCII#Multi-byte_character_encodings) (utf-8 is an ascii extension)
 * The greather-than character '>' will need to be escaped in attribute values for correct parsing

-Do contact me with suggestions if the limitations above are preventing you from using he parser
+Do contact me with suggestions if the limitations above are preventing you from using the parser.

 Alternatives
 ------------